TudorPescaru/MN_Assignments/README.md

-* The third part uses Householder factorization and the upper-triangular system algorithm to solve an Ax=b system where A is a matrix of image histograms created from a dataset of cat and non-cat images, x is a trained model and y is a set of image clases.
+* The third part uses Householder factorization and the upper-triangular system algorithm to solve an Ax=b system where A is a matrix of image histograms created from a dataset of cat and non-cat images, x is a trained model and y is a set of image clases, these are represented as a vector of 1 for cat images and -1 for non-cat images.
+The histograms can be built in both RGB and HSV formats.
 This model is then used with a test set of cat and non-cat images in an attempt to corectly calsify the images.
-The success rate is arround 80%.
+The success rate is arround 85%.

 * The fourth and final part is a redesign of the third part to accomodate very large sets of data.
 This time we use the Gradient Descent iterative algorithm